Trench Deaths on the Rise

 Recent data shows the construction market is rebounding.
-While this is a good sign for the economy, a construction boom may be associated with lapses in safety.
+While this is a good sign for the economy, a construction boom may be associated with lapses in safety, such as trench accidents.
 Likewise, a shortage of skilled labor has resulted in an uptick of serious injuries and fatalities related to trench collapses.
 The Bureau of Labor Statistics, which compiles nationwide data on workplace injuries and fatalities, notes that for the past two years single-family residential construction sites in places like Jacksonville, Florida experienced an all-time high of deaths from trench collapses.
 Further, the combined number of deaths and injuries from trenching activities in 2017 made it the most dangerous year for trench safety in recent history.

 The Occupational Safety and Health Administration (OSHA) has initiated a National Emphasis Program to deal with the problem.
 Heightened enforcement activities and greater efforts to provide trench safety training are underway.
 The agency offers free on-site consultation separate from enforcement actions.
 These free consultations are a proactive approach to protecting worker safety and do not result in penalties or citations.

 Trenching activities include digging operations of deep channels.
 These most often involve placement of plumbing work such as sewer and water lines.
 They also include installing utilities such as telephone and cable lines.
 Danger from trenches varies with the depth of the trench and the condition of the soil.
 Conditions such as rain or vibration can also worsen the danger of a collapse.